bhtang127/testAutograd/README.md

 Please fit a linear model `y = a + b * X1 + c * X2` using that data.
 Then store the intercept in variable `intercept`, coefficient of X1 in variable `coeff1` and coefficient of X2 in variable `coeff2`

 ### Notice:
-You need to make at least a commit to start autograding.
+Make a commit to ensure autograding to start.
 Maybe just put your name here